ChuckerTeam/chucker/README.md

 // Create the Collector
 val chuckerCollector = ChuckerCollector(
         context = this,
-        // Toggles visibility of the push notification showNotification = true,
+        // Toggles visibility of the notification
+        showNotification = true,
         // Allows to customize the retention period of collected data retentionPeriod = RetentionManager.Period.ONE_HOUR